zshuckhart/pwnagotchi-rulesdic/README.md

 # pwnagotchi-rulesdic
 Plugins for pwnagotchi to run aircrack-ng on wordlist based on the ESSID.
-For educational purpose only, run it on your OWNN WIFI.
+For educational purpose only, run it on your OWN WIFI.

 # Install
 Aircrack-ng needed, to install:
-> apt-get install aircrack-ng
+- apt-get install aircrack-ng
-> copy rulesdic.py into your custom plugin directory
+- copy rulesdic.py into your custom plugin directory
-> Cracked handshakes stored in handshake folder as [essid].pcap.cracked
+- Cracked handshakes stored in handshake folder as [essid].pcap.cracked

 Cracked password are also available by click on rulesdic, in the plugin page